mlb5000/CFunctionWrapperGenerator/README.md

     component_suffix        [Default: 'Wrapper'] Suffix that will be appended to class names of generated Component classes as well as the IMasterC<suffix> master interface.

-    base_include            [Default: 'src/Base'] Base include directory where generated wrappers will be stored

-    interface_dir           [Default: ''] Directory (relative to base_include) where the ICWrappers interface file will be written

-    component_dir           [Default: 'Component'] Directory (relative to base_include) where the component CWrappers file should be written

-    mock_dir                [Default: 'Mock'] Directory (relative to base_include) where the mock CWrappers file should be written.
-Must be different than component_dir.

 ### Using the Wrappers